 ECONOMIC RECOVERY PLAN:

 New York must take the steps necessary to bring jobs back and encourage businesses to stay, grow, and prosper right here in our local communities, region and state.
 Providing tax incentives for private-sector businesses, and especially small businesses, would help create the jobs necessary for New York's economic recovery and would be a good first step.
-We must also implement a business tax moratorium and reduce the amount of red tape that are forced upon
+We must also implement a business tax moratorium and reduce the amount of red tape that are forced upon businesses by government.

 Unfunded mandates from Albany unfairly pass additional costs on local taxpayers.
 These unfunded mandates must stop.